-Name of SENCO: Georgina Day, Headteacher Contact details: georgina.day@kobps.lincs.sch.uk
+Name of SENCOs: Georgina Day, Headteacher and Laura Eastwood, EYFS classteacher

+Contact details: senco@kobps.lincs.sch.uk

-National Award status: The National Award for Special Educational Needs Co-ordination
+National Award status:

+Both SENCOs hold the National Award for Special Educational Needs Co-ordination (NA-SENCO)
-(NA-SENCO) successfully completed by school SENDCo September 2018

 GUIDING PRINCIPLES AND OBJECTIVES

 This policy has been drawn up in consultation with the whole staff to develop a procedure for identification and provision for children with special educational needs and/or disabilities in line with the SEN Code of Practice 0-25 guidance (2014).
 We feel that a clear procedure to identify and assist children with special educational needs and/or disabilities and a clear vision of what we hope to achieve will help us to fulfil our aims.